 Rewordable is a word game played with a custom deck of 160 cards.
-On each card is printed either a single letter or a common letter combination (such as sh, ist, and con).
+On each card is printed either a single letter or a common letter combination.
 Players arrange these cards to form words of increasing length and complexity.
 But watch out — opposing players can steal any one of your words if they can extend it by adding one of their own cards.
-Hang on to that s or ing, though — you might be able to steal it back!
+Hang on to that S or ING, though — you might be able to steal it back!

-Shuffle the entire deck.
-Then, count out the number of cards you need for the number of players you have, shown in the table below.
+Count out the number of cards you need for the number of players you have (60 cards for three players, 72 for four, 80 for five, 84 for six).
 Set the other cards aside; you won't need them for this game.
-From the deck that you just created, deal 5 cards to each player.
+From the deck that you just created, deal five cards to each player.

 Play proceeds clockwise until every card has been played.
-At that time, discard from your lexicon any unused cards, leaving only cards that make up words (though you may keep single cards which are themselves words, such as BE).
+At that time, discard from your lexicon any unused cards, leaving only cards that make up words (including single cards which themselves are words, such as A or BE).
 Each player counts the number of letters they have on word cards.
-The player with the most number of letters win.
+The player with the most number of letters wins.

 Rewordable was featured in the The Games Bible